Not Every Postpartum Tear Is the Same: Understanding the Difference Between Baby Blues and PMADs

 What Are PMADs?

-When symptoms last longer than two weeks, intensify over time, or start to interfere with your ability to care for yourself or your baby, this may indicate a perinatal mood or anxiety disorder (PMAD).
+When feelings don't ease up after two weeks, or when they start to interfere with your ability to care for yourself or your baby, something more may be going on.
+That something has a name: a perinatal mood or anxiety disorder, or PMAD.

 PMADs are the most common complication of pregnancy and childbirth, affecting about 1 in 5 birthing people.
 They can occur any time during pregnancy or within the first year postpartum—not just in the first few weeks.